-For the rest of the week, she was scared to leave the classroom on her own in case she was ambushed and beaten up in the corridor.
+The rest of the week, she was scared to leave the classroom on her own, in case she was ambushed and beaten up in the corridor.

-Fifteen-year-old Chloe-Lee is one of the leading actors in Wednesday's Child, a new film to be released to schools in early September.
+Fifteen-year-old Chloe-Lee is one of the leading actors in Wednesday's Child, a new film released into schools in early September.

-The film, targeted specifically at schools, tells the story of Alison, a teenager victimised by malicious bullies.
+The film, which is targeted specifically at schools, tells the story of Alison, a teenager victimised by bullies.
 The situation becomes increasingly heated when one of the pupils brings a gun into school.

-David Chamberlain, writer and producer, hoped to highlight the complexity and danger of everyday playground bullying.
+David Chamberlain, writer and producer of the film, hoped to highlight the complexity and danger of everyday schoolyard bullying.

 "I don't think there's any teenager who hasn't had experience of bullying," he said.
 "We wanted to show that there are significant misconceptions about who bullies are.
 People think that bullies are often big and male.
 But this isn't just a boy problem.
 Weapons come into play with girls as well."